-Q We show movies and TV shows that we have purchased or rented on DVD or through an online streaming service subscription.
+Q We show movies, TV, and other audiovisual content that we have purchased on DVD or Blu-Ray, downloaded or streamed through an online streaming service subscription, or via broadcast, cable or satellite TV.
 Do we still need a license to view or show it in public?

 A Yes.
 The location requires a license regardless of who owns the content.
-While you may have rented, borrowed, or purchased an audiovisual program, you are only granted the right to view it for personal, private use, not to perform it in public.
+While you rent, borrow, purchase, stream or broadcast audiovisual content, you are only granted the right to view it for personal, private use, not to perform it in public.

-Q We don’t charge admission.
+Q We do not charge admission to show the content.
 Do we still need a license?

 A Yes.
 A license is required regardless of whether an admission fee is charged.
 In fact, the Umbrella License only covers situations where admission is not charged.

-Q We're a non-profit organization.
-Do we still need a license?
+Q We are not open to the general public.
+Do we still need a public performance license?

-Q Does a preschool qualify for a "face-to-face" teaching exemption?
+Q What qualifies for a "face-to-face" teaching exemption?